vickmuir/Backup/install-backup-client-linux.md

 **Next steps**

-Log in to {{site.data.keyword.backup_notm}} portal to configure and manage your backup agents.
+Log in to WebCC to configure and manage your backup agents.
 For more information, see the [Getting Started Tutorial](/docs/infrastructure/Backup?topic=Backup-getting-started#getting-started) and [Configuring simple file-level backup on Linux](/docs/infrastructure/Backup?topic=Backup-configureLinuxBackup).